 The need for a highly educated nursing workforce is in high demand due to the changing healthcare environment and the demographics of the U.S. population.
 Nurses require specialized knowledge and competencies to navigate the healthcare delivery system, such as leadership, research, integration of innovative technology and working in expanded roles and settings.
 These and other essential skill sets are vital for providing safe, high quality care.
 Nursing education and practice needs to move towards a patient-centered philosophy, higher standards for safe, quality care, with a stronger emphasis on information technology, scientific research, evidence-based practice, and interprofessional collaboration (Institute of Medicine [IOM], 2011).

-The structure of America’s healthcare environment has changed and will continue to evolve over time.
+The structure of America’s healthcare environment is continually evolving.
 Changing demographics brings about new cultures and practices.
 These cultural changes have brought about many questions about nursing’s ability to adapt yet maintain core values.
 How can essential nursing values hold up in the rapidly changing 21st century?
 In order to better understand the need for adaptation, it is important to understand certain changes that occurred since the 1960s.

 In the 20th and 21st century, immigrants from Europe, Africa, Central America and Asia continued to settle in the U.S. to escape war, poverty, and oppression.
 America gave them the chance to live free and practice their cultural and religious beliefs without fear of outright persecution.
 People have always come to America to seek out a better life for themselves and their children.